 Check your Social Security benefits.

 Be sure to review and, if necessary, update all your beneficiary designations on retirement accounts, life insurance policies, and so on.
-If you don’t, says Weaver, “Your assets could end up going to your ex-spouse when your intent was for them to support your current family.”
+If you don’t, warns Weaver, “Your assets could end up going to your ex-spouse when your intent was for them to support your current family.”
 Also, think carefully about whom you choose as beneficiary.
 You might automatically name only your new spouse, but when you die, your spouse can name anyone he or she wants as the new beneficiary, possibly bypassing your children altogether.

 Spell it out: Consider wills, trusts, and taxes.